 For example, in rings, your products might be engagement rings, wedding bands, or special occasion rings.
-With further classification, you might want to add designs like infinity rings, hug rings, birthstone mom rings, fidget spinner rings, cross rings, or butterfly rings.
+You can go the extra mile by offering services such as engraving initials, wedding hashtags, etc. With further classification, you might want to add designs like infinity rings, hug rings, birthstone mom rings, fidget spinner rings, cross rings, or butterfly rings.

 3. Create a Business Plan